yang0369/6Estates_Project_Interview_Data_CLS/README.md

-# About This Project
+# About The Project

 This project is an interview assignment with a binary sentiment analysis problem.

-To address the stated problem, I have tempted to resolve it by NLP technique.
+To address the stated problem, I have tried with a few traditional machine learning and deep learning models.

 The models that I have tried are:

-- [ ] Bert
+- [ ] Distilled Bert
 - [ ] TF-IDF + logistic regression
 - [ ] TF-IDF + random forest